GoAhead-at/orf2Postgres/DOCS/Project-Description.md

   - **Logging:** Microsoft.Extensions.Logging with Serilog or NLog as providers
   - **Configuration:** Microsoft.Extensions.Configuration with JSON provider
   - **Service Management:** Microsoft.Extensions.Hosting for Worker Service implementation
-  - **IPC Communication:** H.Pipes or similar library for Named Pipes implementation
+  - **IPC Communication:** H.Pipes or similar library for Named Pipes implementation.
+The `System.IO.Pipes.AccessControl` NuGet package is used for `NamedPipeServerStreamAcl.Create()`.
   - **UI Components:** Material Design in XAML Toolkit for modern UI elements
   - **Resilience:** Polly for retry policies and circuit breakers
   - **File Watching:** Enhanced FileSystemWatcher implementations or libraries